Chubb impresses as No. 13 Georgia rolls past Samford, 42-14 (Sep 16, 2017) | FOX Sports

 Samford: The Bulldogs visit Western Carolina next Saturday in their Southern Conference opener.

-Georgia: After opening with three nonconference games, Georgia opens its SEC schedule next Saturday night when Mississippi State visits Samford Stadium.
+Georgia: After opening with three nonconference games, Georgia opens its SEC schedule next Saturday night when Mississippi State visits Sanford Stadium.

 —